MPs back NFU's calls to ensure livestock worrying Bill passes into law

 Sheep in a field

-The bill, which would give police greater powers to crack down on irresponsible dog owners whose pets attack livestock, follows previous attempts in the past few years to pass similar legislation.
+The Bill would give police greater powers to crack down on irresponsible dog owners whose pets attack livestock and follows previous attempts in the past few years to pass similar legislation.

-Government plans to strengthen the law on livestock worrying were stalled when the Animal Welfare (Kept Animals) Bill was withdrawn in June last year.
-Over 20,000 people signed an NFU petition, calling on newly elected PCCs (Police and Crime Commissioners) to implement changes to legislation to prevent dog attacks on farm animals.
+Government plans to strengthen the law on livestock worrying were stalled when the Animal Welfare (Kept Animals) Bill was withdrawn in 2023.
+More than 20,000 people signed an NFU petition, calling on newly elected PCCs (Police and Crime Commissioners) to implement changes to legislation to prevent dog attacks on farm animals.

 Enjoying the countryside responsibly